Finite size effects in the thermodynamics of a free neutral scalar field: Continuum limit

-The trace anomaly $\Delta_{2}^{c}$ in the continuum limit defines the deviation of the equation of state from the Stefan-Boltzmann equation.
+The trace anomaly $\Delta_{2}^{c}$ defines the deviation of the equation of state from the Stefan-Boltzmann equation.
 The trace anomaly (\ref{tt1}) for the massive neutral scalar field in a finite volume and at low temperatures is nonvanishing; however, it decreases with $T$.
-For $m=0$, the trace anomaly (\ref{tt1}) is equal to zero, $\Delta_{2}^{c}=0$, because the zero-mode term $\vec{k}=0$ in Eq.~(\ref{tt1}) was suppressed.
-The potential inhomogeneity in the continuum limit can be defined as